Scott Servais’ ‘realistic’ expectations for 2021 are accurate, but not what Mariners fans want to hear

 That’s not a shot at Scott whatsoever.
 If I’m a fan, I would much rather hear an accurate assessment than an empty promise.
 But he’s right — they have to be realistic in their expectations, and the focus should be on getting better.

-That might be infuriating for the die-hards to hear.
+That might be infuriating for the diehards to hear.
 It seems like this city has been getting some iteration of those statements since Dipoto and Servais got here in 2015.
 But that’s the current state of the team.

 While there was a sliver of playoff hope at one point last season, 2020 was more or less a disaster for the M’s.
 The entire focus was on developing their younger players at all levels, and given that there were only 60 big-league games and no minor-league season, the Mariners suffered more than most.

 Perhaps expectations would be higher if their top guys under 25 got 500 plate appearances as opposed to 200.
-Unfortunately, that was the reality of what may go down as the most tumultuous season in MLB history.
+Unfortunately, that was the reality of what might go down as the most tumultuous season in MLB history.

 Still, it’s not as though there aren’t reasons for optimism.
 Outfielder Mitch Haniger, who made the American League All-Star team in 2018 before injuries limited him to 63 games the following season and no games last year, has resumed full activities.
 Catcher Tom Murphy — who was second in WAR (3.2) for the Mariners in 2019 despite playing in just 75 games — is also expected to be ready for spring training after missing last season because of a broken foot.